innFactory/akka-persistence-gcp-datastore-example/README.md

 ## Overview

-This sample application implements a CQRS-ES design that will side-effect in the read model on selected events persisted to Cassandra by the write model.
+This sample application implements a CQRS-ES design that will side-effect in the read model on selected events persisted to google cloud datastore by the write model.
 In this sample, the side-effect is logging a line.
 A more practical example would be to send a message to a Kafka topic or update a relational database.

 ## Write model